twineworks/tweakflow/site/content/reference.md

   ;
 ```

 The symbol `->>` is a mnemonic for a threading needle. `threadArg` is passed into a list of expressions, each expression in the list must evaluate to a callable function.
-Each function is called witha single argument in order.
+Each function is called with a single argument in order.
 The return value of each function becomes the first argument of the next function.
 The return value of the last function becomes the value of the expression as a whole.

 As an example, consider the normalization of a string value representing a product code: the string must be cleaned of whitespace, any existing dashes must be removed, dashes must be included to create groups of four characters, and finally all characters must be upper case.